 We spent more time than we’d care to admit in making sure that the meal is both balanced AND easy to make.

-This recipe utilizes pantry items that you’d normally have available and fresh ground beef.
 You can substitute the canned ingredients if for frozen / fresh if you’re sure the nutrients are basically the same.

 The great thing about this recipe is that more than 95% of this recipe is balanced with whole food ingredients and only needs a touch of supplementation to completely balance the recipe.